opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/reinstalling_the_os.rst

 -  Do not perform any operations on the ECS immediately after its OS is reinstalled.
 Wait for several minutes until the system successfully injects the password or key.
 Otherwise, the injection may fail, and the ECS cannot be logged in to.
 -  After the OS is reinstalled, the password for logging in to the ECS will be reset.
 To retrieve the password, perform the following operations:

    -  For a Linux ECS, log in to it using the key and set a new password.
-For instructions about how to log in to an ECS using a key pair, see :ref:`Login Using an SSH Key <en-us_topic_0017955380>`.
+For instructions about how to log in to an ECS using a key pair, see :ref:`Remotely Logging In to a Linux ECS (Using an SSH Key Pair) <en-us_topic_0017955380>`.
    -  For a Windows ECS, retrieve the password by following the instructions provided in :ref:`Obtaining the Password for Logging In to a Windows ECS <en-us_topic_0031107266>`.

 -  You can choose to encrypt the system disk of an ECS during OS reinstallation.